-Salary costs for company owners who are not actually employed by the company may be included and paid at an hourly rate approved by
+Salary costs for company owners who are not actually employed by the company may be included and paid at an hourly rate approved by GUDP - the maximum hourly rate that can be approved is DKK 350 / hour.

-GUDP - typically 150-350 DKK/hour.
 If salary for company owners is included in the project this must be specified in the relevant field including hourly wage rate and number of hours.